segersniels/slackdo/README.md

 slackdo label add
 ```

-Just make sure you name your labels on Trello the same as the categories you use for your SlackDO tasks, otherwise it won't find these labels.
-So for example if you create a task with category set to `GENERAL` it will search for a label with a name set to `GENERAL` as well.
+SlackDO will look for labels that have the same name as the category you have selected for your new task.
+So for example if you create a task with the category set to `GENERAL` SlackDO will look for a label with name `GENERAL`.

 To disable the Trello integration again use: